mikke89/RmlUiDoc/pages/cpp_manual/element_packages/form.md

 The maximum number of characters allowed in a text field is set with the `maxlength`{:.attr} attribute.

+Placeholder text can be set with the `placeholder`{:.attr} attribute.

 #### Text selection
 {:#text-selection}